Man of the Match Live Vote (15th Mar)

 Assistant Referee:

-David Burns.
+David McKniff.

 If you are thinking about coming to the Paisley 2021 Stadium for the first time on Wednesday please click HERE for all the info you will need to make sure your match day experience runs as smoothly as possible.